 Usage: change of linen; as a preliminary stage for other movements.
 Contraindications:

-Fig. 13 Moving the patient with the help of a diaper to the edge of the bed with variable height.
+Fig. 13 Moving the patient using a diaper to the edge of a bed with varying heights.

-Explain the procedure to the patient, make sure that he understands it and obtain his consent to carry it out.
-Introduce a person helping with the move.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to perform it.
+Imagine a person helping you move.

-Make sure the patient lies horizontally in the middle of the bed.
-Lower the handrails (if any).
+Make sure the patient is lying horizontally in the middle of the bed.
+Lower the handrails (if equipped).

 Tell your assistant to stand on the other side of the bed.
 Rice.
 13.

-Ask the patient to raise his head (if he is not able to do this, carefully raise it), remove the pillow.
+Ask the patient to raise his head (if he is unable to do this, carefully lift it), remove the pillow.
 Place a pillow at the head of the bed.

-Roll up the edges of the diaper lining towards the patient until your hands touch the patient's body.
+Roll the edges of the padding towards the patient until your hands touch the patient's body.

-Place a pillow (protector) along the patient in front of you on the vacated part of the bed.
+Place a pad (protector) in front of you on the vacant part of the bed along the patient.

-Have your helper stand in a 30 cm wide leg-spread position, one leg in front, knees slightly bent.
+Your assistant stands in a 30cm-wide leg-spread position, one leg in front, knees slightly bent.

-Stand as close to the bed as possible, put one knee on the protector lying on the bed, the other leg firmly on the floor.
+Stand as close to the bed as possible, place one knee on the protector lying on the bed, the other leg firmly on the floor.

-Grasp the edges of the rolled up diaper with your palms up.
+Hold the edges of the rolled up diaper with your palms facing up.

-Tighten the muscles of the abdomen, buttocks and back.
-On the count of three, gently lift the patient and move him to the edge of the bed using a diaper pad.
+Tighten the muscles of your stomach, buttocks and back.
+On the count of three, carefully lift the patient and move him to the edge of the bed, using a pad.

-Move slowly, without jerking, lifting high enough so that it does not slide on the bed.
+Move it slowly, without jerking, lifting it high enough so that it does not slide on the bed.

-During the lift, transfer your weight from the leg on the floor to the knee on the bed; your helper shifts his weight from the forward leg to the back leg.
+When lifting, transfer your weight from your foot on the floor to your knee on the bed; your assistant shifts his weight from the forward leg to the backward leg.

-Help the patient raise the head and neck and place a pillow under it.
+Help the patient raise his head and neck and place a pillow under it.

 Perform a procedure for which the patient was moved to the edge of the bed.